UKGovernmentBEIS/nsi-digital-service-main/README.md

 In order to run the application you will need to modify the "LOCAL_ENV" section of the config.js file.

-You will need to configre the Azure B2C access seperately see the nsi-azure-b2c repository.
+You will need to configure the Azure B2C access seperately see the nsi-azure-b2c repository.

 This portal also requires a Postgres database, the creation scripts for the the container for this can be found and the AppNotes.txt file within the project.
 Here is a sample script for creating the basic Postgres Docker container: